deepbiolab/memory-management-chatbot-optimization/dev/note.md

 #### When to use raw pointers and smart pointers?

-As a general rule of thumb with modern C++, smart pointers should be used often.
+As a general rule of thumb with modern C++, **smart pointers should be used often**.
 They will make your code safer as you no longer need to think (much) about the proper allocation and deallocation of memory.
-As a consequence, there will be much fewer memory leaks caused by dangling pointers or crashes from accessing invalidated memory blocks.
+As a consequence, there will be **much fewer memory leaks** caused by dangling pointers or crashes from accessing invalidated memory blocks.

 When using raw pointers on the other hand, your code might be susceptible to the following bugs: